 But with most beginners in the field of negotiation, this is just but one step from being an unconscious incompetent negotiator towards a consciously competent one.

 In becoming a skilled negotiator, there are four stages of the skills development model that you need to learn.
-These stages are, of course, included in our Negotiation Gamechanger course.
-If you want to learn more about these skills development models and you have the determination to become a better negotiator, then feel free to check out our course after reading this article.
+These stages are, of course, included in our Negotiation Course For Procurement Professionals If you want to learn more about these skills development models and you have the determination to become a better negotiator, then feel free to check out our course after reading this article.